 Fifty percent (50%) of U.S. voters say the final economic recovery plan that emerges from Congress is at least somewhat likely to make things worse rather than better, but 39% say such an outcome is not likely

 I am one of those people who think that the stimulus plan as it is proposed right now could actually do more harm than good.

 The support for the bill has dropped compared to a week or two ago.
 The reason?
-People are realizing how the bill really won't do much for the current economic crisis.
-The Congressional Budget Office has looked at the bill and found that a majority of the stimulus spending would not happen in 2009.
+People are realizing how the bill really won’t do much for the current economic crisis.
+The Congressional Budget Office has looked at the bill and found that a majority of the stimulus spending.

 the CBO estimates that less than 21% of the funds would be spent in 2009.
 Apparently, it is a huge crisis which requires swift action (and no time to read bill text) to pass a massive spending bill — but there seems to be no hurry at all to get the money into the American economy anytime soon.